scottdavidschroederjr/scottdavidschroederjr.github.io/README.md

 Building a personal site on Github to display my personal projects.

 TODO
-- add links to twitch/youtube
-- add projects page
-- add resume page
--
+- Change home page to a an "about me" page that directs people to the other pages on the site depending on what they need.